 There was a good reason why oats were eaten more in Scotland than England: the crop was much better suited to colder, wetter conditions than wheat.

 Traditions developed around porridge in Scotland.
 It was customary to eat it standing up, for example.
 One story claims this originated during Scotland’s clan wars.
 You wanted to be standing with your back to a wall eating your porridge in the morning if the enemy were to burst into your house, not sitting down at a table.

 Another Scottish practice was filling the porridge drawer.
-You would pour left-over porridge into this and after it set it could be cut into chunks and taken away for lunches.
-Or eaten cold the next day to save fuel in heating it.
+You would pour left-over porridge into this and after it set it could be cut into chunks and taken to work or school for lunches.
+Or eaten cold for breakfast the next day to save fuel in cooking.
+Even frying it was an option (here’s a recipe).
 I do remember when I was at primary school an Irish girl bringing porridge sandwiches for lunch.
 Urk!

 And you had to take care which way you stirred your porridge.
 Folklore held that going anti-clockwise might invoke the devil.

 History of Porridge in New Zealand